How I Build and Run This Website January 15, 2026

 Build and Deploy on Push to Master

-When I merge to master, the full pipeline runs: build the site, build the Docker image, push it to GCP Artifact Registry, and deploy to Cloud Run.
+On merge to master, it builds the site, pushes the Docker image to Artifact Registry, and deploys to Cloud Run.

 on: